 Pittsburgh benchmarking updates: “The Pittsburgh Building Benchmarking Ordinance requires owners of non-residential buildings over 50,000sq ft to annually report their energy and water consumption to the City in a process called benchmarking…In the spirit of Business Transparency, benchmarking and compliance data will be available publicly.” – City of Pittsburgh

 A growing number of states and cities have already proactively established energy benchmarking policies.
-For more information on all the details of mandatory benchmarking jurisdictions, take a look at the comprehensive benchmarking policy guide by ENERGY STAR®.
+For more information on all the details of mandatory benchmarking jurisdictions, take a look at the interactive benchmarking guide by ENERGY STAR.

 Energy Benchmarking Tools for Your Team

 Understanding your buildings’ energy performance and how it measures up to industry or governmental standard is essential to better energy management.

 Unfortunately, there is no one size fits all strategy as every organization is different.
 But there are a variety of energy benchmarking tools that simplify tracking complex energy benchmarking data for buildings.

 JadeTrack uses a cloud-based software platform to help businesses, schools and governments to automate their utility data management and comply with local energy ordinances.